rodrigo-estrela/pipedrive-bling-api/README.md

 The deals then are parsed to xml and posted to bling api.
 After that, put requests are made to Pipedrive API, updating the value of the custom field to 'posted'.
 Finally deals are aggregated by day and persisted in a MongoDB collection.

+## Getting Started
-Note: all the needed keys were intentionally committed to facilitate the evaluation of the project without the need to you goint through the process to create the custom field and custom filter on your own pipedrive account.
+All the needed keys were intentionally committed to facilitate the evaluation of the project without the need to you going through the process of creating the custom field and custom filter on your own pipedrive account.
 Please feel free to use it.
  - Pipedrive api_token: 2af7e5b906d3097ddc2a0df250569d285ae74c3e
  - Bling apikey: 14ac9083cd83f4b6440d639c982862a2159671474573a31cd45a647018d0567f955089b5

-If you want to test the API on your own pipedrive account, please, make sure to:
+If you want to test the API on your own Pipedrive and Bling accounts, please, make sure to:
-  - Update /src/modules/integration-api/apis/config/index.js with your baseURL and key for your Pipedrive and Bling account.
+  - Update /src/modules/integration-api/apis/config/index.js with your baseURL and keys for your Pipedrive and Bling account.
   - Create a Deal custom field at Pipedrive:
     * Field Name: Bling
     * Field Type: Single Option